dev7355608/vision-5e/README.md

 ---

 If a creature is burrowing, give it the _burrowing_ status effect.
 A burrowing creature cannot be detected by senses that are blocked by walls, but can be detected by senses like Hearing or Tremorsense for example.
 While burrowing the creature is effectively blinded and any light that the creature emits is suppressed.

 ---

+If a token is in the ethereal plane, give it the _ethereal_ status effect.
+Tokens in the ethereal plane can see other ethereal tokens.
+Tokens that are not need _Truesight_ or _See Invisibility_ to see ethereal tokens.

+---